ctsit/training_docker/module2.md

 10. Type ```docker rm harry:potter```
 11. Type ```docker rm harry```

 Although this example is simple the idea here is to see how you take a container, add new configurations to it and make and image from it to be used in other containers.
+However, as useful as docker commit is ultimately you will most likely use it rarely and instead will favor the Dockerfile process to build your images.
+Using docker commit is typically a one time process where you have to create the first container to make the next image.
+A Dockerfile is a more consistent way to make repeatable images or new images with changes to the Dockerfile options.

 ### Exercise 3 Working with commands
 In this exercise you will become familiar with running a container that runs a command.